 Santa Fe de la Vera Cruz

-Often called Argentina’s ‘second city’ and the largest city in Sante Fe province, Rosario has a population of about 20,000 Jews.
+Often called Argentina’s ‘second city’ (even though Cordoba capital has surpassed it in population) and the largest city in Sante Fe province, Rosario has a population of about 20,000 Jews.

 Beit Jabad Rosario (Orthodox)